For starry-eyed couples, buying a home and moving in together can be an exciting time.

 Are you on the same page?

 Before you start researching lenders and trawling through real estate websites, there are a few things you should probably discuss with your partner first, if you haven’t already.

 - Your financial situation—income, expenses, assets and debts

-- Your credit history, as a bad credit rating can impact your borrowing potential
+- Your credit history, as this could impact your borrowing potential

-- The amount of money you’ve both saved and whether you’ll have assistance
+- The amount of money you’ve both saved and whether your parents might assist

-- Your shared financial goals outside of property—travel, marriage and children
+- Your shared financial goals outside of property—travel, marriage, children

 - Your job security and whether you see a career change on the cards

 - Your contingency plan if one of you is unable to work at some point in the future.

 These are important things to address as they could impact the type of property you buy, the price you’re willing to pay and factors such as whether you move in to the property or rent it out.